-The first place I was affected was my speech.
-I had always had excellent speech, I talked constantly to anyone who would listen.
-Suddenly, I developed a profound stutter.The doctor said I would outgrow it.When I was in high school I was part of a University study of trauma and it’s affect on speech.
+The first place I was affected was in my speech.
+I always had excellent speech.
+I talked constantly to anyone who would listen.
+Suddenly, I developed a profound stutter.
+I recognize it now as a cry for help.

 Me 8 years old

-After I married my parents quit drinking and became the happiest of couples!They held hands everywhere they went.
+After I married, my mother and stepfather quit drinking and became the happiest of couples.
+They held hands everywhere they went.
 They lived in love and peace until daddy died in 1978.
-Today my mother is single, very active in her church and loves the Lord with all her heart.
+Today, my mother is single, very active in her church and loves the Lord with all her heart.

 LaVonne the Loan Officer

 My life was fueled by rage.
-I drove like a ‘bat out of hell’ driving potentional passers off the road, everywhere I went – my life was totally fueled by rage!There was nothing I couldn’t accomplish through fear and intimidation.
-A client once told me, “I sucked all the air out of the room!”
-I was trying to create value because the truth was on the inside lived an abused, terrified little girl, unworthy of protection, surrounded by chaos, with no power and no hope.
+I drove like a bat out of hell forcing other drivers off the road.
+There was nothing I could not achieve through fear and intimidation.
+A client once told me, “I sucked all the air out of the room.”
+I was trying to create value because the truth was, on the inside lived an abused, terrified little girl, unworthy of protection, surrounded by chaos, with no power and no hope.

 Then the Lord started meddling.
 Suddenly, everywhere I went I received Words of healing from abuse.

 “It is time for the abusive voice to stop!”